Arnie1x/bidding-app/readme.md

 - POST /token - Authenticate users and return a JWT token.
 - POST /signup - Sign up new users.
 - POST /add-admin - Add a new admin (admin-only route).
+- GET /refresh-token - Refresh the token when accessing a protected route to persist the cookie and prevent sign out.

 ### Product Management